Dryland Hopi Corn 2025

 Hopi Corn Varieties & Labeling

 We separated all varieties based on color and color pattern except the VCOO pink where we only classified (VCOO Pink Super 6, VCOO Pink, and VCOO Pink reject).
+The VCOO Pink Super 6 was notable as it had several ears at the tips of stalks and produced 1.33 lbs of corn on a single plant.
 Kikam Hu:n was separarted as flinty and less flinty.

 Hopi Corn Color Variations